-Table 1 shows how many workers will be left behind by the Trump proposal, broken down by by demographic and by whether these workers would have gotten new or strengthened protections under the 2016 rule.
-For reference, the table also provides the underlying numbers of workers who would have gotten new or strengthened protections under the 2016 rule compared with the numbers who would get new or strengthened protections under the 2019 proposal.
-The table shows that the 8.2 million workers who would be left behind include 4.2 million women, 3.0 million people of color, 4.7 million workers without a college degree, and 2.7 million parents of children under the age of 18.
-The appendix tables provide further breakdowns by major industry and occupation (Appendix Table A1) and by state (Appendix Table A2).
+The tables below show how many workers will be left behind by the Trump proposal, both overall and broken down by whether these workers would have gotten new or strengthened protections under the 2016 rule.
+For reference, the tables also provide the underlying numbers of workers who would have gotten new or strengthened protections under the 2016 rule and the numbers who would get new or strengthened protections under the 2019 proposal.
+Tables 1-3 provide breakdowns by demographics, major industry and occupation, and state.

-The number of workers left behind by the Trump proposal grows over time because the proposal does not include automatic updating, whereas the 2016 rule would have automatically updated the threshold every three years.
-Table 2 shows the increase in the number of workers that would be left behind during the first 10 years of implementation of the Trump proposal.
-While the department does not assume the threshold will be updated in future years in its own economic impact projections, it is worth noting that the department claims that it is "committing to evaluate" the threshold "more frequently" going forward, in particular mentioning a flexible commitment to notice and comment rule-making to increase the threshold every four years.
-Given that notice and comment rule-making is extremely time- and resource-intensive-the 2016 rule-making took more than two years-this is an enormously inefficient way for the government to operate (and is why huge stretches of time go by between rule-makings).
+Table 4 shows the increase in the number of workers left behind during the first 10 years of implementation due to the lack of automatic updating in the Trump proposal.
+In its economic impact projections, the department does not assume the threshold will be updated in future years.
+It is worth noting, however, that the department claims that it is "committing to evaluate" the threshold "more frequently" going forward, in particular mentioning a flexible commitment to notice and comment rule-making to increase the threshold every four years.
+Given that notice and comment rule-making is extremely timeand resource-intensive-the 2016 rule-making took more than two years-this is an enormously inefficient way for the government to operate (and is why huge stretches of time go by between rule-makings).
 It makes little sense to go through notice and comment rule-making just to maintain a standard-that process should be reserved for when policymakers want to change the substance of a rule, while automatic updating should be used to ensure that the standard does not erode in the meantime.
 Further, automatic updating provides crucial predictability for employers.
 With automatic updating, as opposed to a vague claim that updating will be considered every four years, employers know exactly what to expect and when to expect it.